This is Medellin, Where everything flourishes.

 If you can’t make the parade it will be televised on local tv stations and most likely on the facebook page of the Alcaldia de Medellin (Mayors office) and Telemedellin.
 During the festival you’ll see silletas at many other locations and after the final parade the silletas will be on public display for a few days afterwards.

-Medellín will be partying again during the 65th annual Feria de las Flores 2022 (Flower Festival) which takes place from 5 to 15 August 2022.
-Organized by the Mayor’s office this year’s festival will feature more than 150 public activities, with 13 stages in which 3,200 local, national and international artists will perform.
-There will be cultural and artistic programming from all over Colombia as well as invited artists from countries such as South Korea and Mexico.
+Medellín will be partying again during the 66th annual Feria de las Flores 2023 (Flower Festival) which takes place from 28th July to 7th August 2023.
+Organized by the Mayor’s office this year’s festival will feature more than 140 public activities, in 35 locations in which 3,000 local, national and international artists will perform.
+There will be cultural and artistic programming from all over Colombia as well as invited artists from outside of Colombia.

 It should be remembered most of the main events will be broadcast by the public television channel Telemedellín and associated facebook pages, including the Silleteros Parade, Classic Car Parade, the Final of the Trova Festival and most of the public musical concerts.
 If you don’t like crowds, or it’s raining heavy, you can turn on Telemedellin or facebook and see what’s happening at the feria without leaving the sofa.